PaulskPt/RPi4B_MQTT_multi_topic_subscriber/README.md

   }
 }
 ```
-Note: in principle we use an Ethernet connection, however you can chose for a WiFi connection.
+Note: under the key "mqtt", subkey "broker_local" fill-in the IP-address of your local broker device.
+Under "hardware" subkey "network_interface" default is set for an ethernet (wired) connection, however you can chose for a WiFi connection.
 In case of a WiFi connection,
 fill-in the WiFi SSID and the WiFi Password, then fill-in under key "hardware", subkey "network_interface" : "wlan0" instead of "eth0".

 A word about the key "tph_values", subkey "average".
 This MQTT Subscriber receives ambient sensor data (temperature, pressure, humidity) from an remote sensor through MQTT messages.
 The Raspberry Sense Hat V2 has also an ambient sensor.
-The Python script will print via the Serial output the sensor values from both the remote sensor and the Sense Hat sensor.
-Default the "average" subkey has a value of 1 which means that the average of the tph values of both remote and Sense hat sensors will be displayed on the 8x8 led matrix of the sense hat.
-They will also be printed via serial output in the terminal window.
+The Python script will print to the Terminal window the sensor values from both the remote sensor and the Sense Hat sensor.
+The "average" subkey has by default a value of 1 which means that the average of the tph values of both remote and Sense hat sensors will be displayed on the 8x8 led matrix of the sense hat.
+They will also be printed to the terminal window.

 ## File sys_broker.json